sst/guide/_chapters/create-containers.md

 We are doing a few things here:

-1. Creating a fixed width container using Boostrap in `div.container`.
+1. Creating a fixed width container using Bootstrap in `div.container`.
 2. Adding a Navbar inside the container that fits to it's container's width using the attribute `fluid`.
 3. Adding a responsive and collapsible right section to the Navbar for our Login and Signup buttons using `Navbar.Collapse`.
-4. Using `IndexLink` from the React-Router to handling links to our index route dynamically (as opposed to having to refresh the page).
+4. Using `IndexLink` from the React-Router to handle links to our index route dynamically (as opposed to having to refresh the page).
-5. Simillary, we handle links to our Login and Signup pages using a `LinkContainer` provided by the React-Router-Bootstrap package.
+5. Similarly, we handle links to our Login and Signup pages using a `LinkContainer` provided by the React-Router-Bootstrap package.
 It handles the styles necessary for Bootstrap NavItems while dynamically linking to our pages.

-Now, for this code to work we need to install the React-Router-Bootstrap package.
-Run the following command in your working directory
+{% include code-marker.html %} Now, for this code to work we need to install the React-Router-Bootstrap package.
+Run the following command in your working directory.

 {% highlight bash %}
-npm install react-router-bootstrap --save
+$ npm install react-router-bootstrap --save
 {% endhighlight %}

 Let's also add a couple of line of styles to space things out a bit more.

-Remove all the code inside `src/App.css` and replace it with the following:
+{% include code-marker.html %} Remove all the code inside `src/App.css` and replace it with the following:

 {% highlight css %}
 .App {